-When many people hear about eating disorder recovery they might think of skinny girls trying to gain weight.
-And while this is a true thought, it’s just the tip of the iceberg.
+When many people hear about eating disorder recovery they think of skinny girls trying to gain weight.
+Restoring weight is just the tip of the iceberg.
 There are many forms of eating disorders and the way that we recover from them is different.

 (still) in recovery